 Yes, you should!
 Many factors are taken into consideration in determining a family's financial need, and each family's circumstances are unique, so you can't know what you'll qualify for without completing the aid application process.
 There is no arbitrary cut-off for determining a family's eligibility for financial aid.
 The income range of those eligible for some amount of assistance covers a wide range.

-You should apply as soon as possible after January 1 if you plan to enroll at ESF during the period between June 2010 and March 2011.
-It is very important that you apply no later than March 1, 2010, if you are a freshman applicant planning to enroll in September.
+You should apply as soon as possible after January 1 prior to the academic year in which you plan to enroll at ESF.
+It is very important that you apply no later than March 1 if you are a freshman applicant planning to enroll in September.
 Transfer students should apply by March 15.

 In most cases, the answer is yes, but not in every case.
 Every effort will be made to continue a similar level of institutional gift aid each year.
 Students receiving merit scholarships do not need to reapply to renew those scholarships.
 Merit scholarships automatically will be renewed at the same level, as long as the renewal requirements are met.
 Students must reapply for need-based financial aid each year.
 Assuming you remain in good academic standing, file the application forms by the recommended deadline and demonstrate a similar level of need, you can expect approximately the same level of institutional gift aid each year.
 Examples of circumstances that might cause a change in a need-based financial aid award could include, but are not limited to: